 First, any loose or cracked tiles are repaired.
 All old grout is stripped and replaced with Ultra Bond Grout.
 The wall and floor junctions have Ultra bond Product applied to them.

 Then Ultra Bond Clear Sealant is applied to the entire floor area.
 The beauty of this waterproofing system is that you can use it on new and existing showers.
-You’ll also have a 12-year warranty that your shower is 100% sealed.
+You’ll also have a warranty that your shower is 100% sealed.

 Start Waterproofing Showers the Right Way